 How do employers determine the number of employees for compulsory AIS participation?
 (E.g. number of employees at the beginning of the year or end of the year)

-The count refers to the total number of employees that the organisation had in the year (e.g. 1 Jan 2021 to 31 Dec 2021 for YA 2022), including employees who had left the organisation during the year.
+Employers should include the total number of employees in the year (e.g. 1 Jan 2023 to 31 Dec 2023 for YA 2024), including employees who had left the organisation during the year.

 How do I join the AIS if I am a foreign entity (without tax reference number)?

 Write in via myTaxMail (Businesses > Employers > Auto-Inclusion Scheme (AIS)) with the following: